-- 1. a comprehensive EIA is needed, - 2. a simplified EIA is needed, - more information or preliminary studies are needed before a screening decision can be reached, or - 4. the proposal is exempt from EIA (but may be subject to other approval requirements).
+- 1. a comprehensive EIA is needed, - 2. a simplified EIA is needed, - 3. more information or preliminary studies are needed before a screening decision can be reached, or - 4. the proposal is exempt from EIA (but may be subject to other approval requirements).

 The projects listed in Annex I (Table 1) to the EIA Directive 2011/92/EU or the annexes to the EU Member state laws are automatically subjected to an EIA because their environmental effects are presumed to be significant.
 The projects listed in Annex II (Table 2) do not necessarily have significant effects on the environment in every case and for those projects, the national authorities must decide whether an EIA is needed.
 This is done by the screening procedure, which determines the effects of projects on the basis of threshold or criteria or case-by-case examination.
 The threshold and criteria are specified in Annex III of the EIA Directive and refer to a mechanism by which quantitative or qualitative triggers are used to include or exclude the project from the EIA's requirements.
-They must be set so that they ensure that every project with likely significant effects on the environment is subject to an EIA, and that those without significant effects on the environment are not subject to an EIA.
+They must be set so that they ensure that every project with likely significant effects on the environment are not subject to an EIA.